Mission:

 (5) transparency:

-(a) The ‘business operations’ of Connection Circle (from fund to self-employed person and everything in between) are as transparent as possible;
+(a) The ‘business operations’ of Connection Centre (from fund to self-employed person and everything in between) are as transparent as possible;

-(b) Data about Connection Circle’s business operations are shared where possible and made accessible to a (wide) public, which provides insight into the situation;
+(b) Data about Connection Centre’s business operations are shared where possible and made accessible to a (wide) public, which provides insight into the situation;

-(c) Connection Circle takes responsibility for applying the code through the ‘apply and explain principle’;
+(c) Connection Centre takes responsibility for applying the code through the ‘apply and explain principle’;

-(d) Connection Circle pays attention to this in its project and annual reports;
+(d) Connection Centre pays attention to this in its project and annual reports;

 (e) The Governance Code Culture is observed and promoted;